xl0/lovely-jax/README.md

 </div>

-## Note: I’m pretty new to JAX.
+## Note: I’m pretty new to JAX

-If something does not make sense, shoot me an [Issue](https://github.com/xl0/lovely-jax/issues) and let me know how it’s supposed to work!
+If something does not make sense, shoot me an [Issue](https://github.com/xl0/lovely-jax/issues) or ping me on Discord and let me know how it’s supposed to work!

 ## Install